 First Institute received education stabilization funds under Section 314(a)(4) of the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), Public Law 116-260.
-This Fund Report applies to the student portion received under the Higher Education Emergency Relief Fund II (HEERF II) that is designated exclusively for emergency financial aid grants to students.
+This Fund Report applies to the

 First Institute received education stabilization funds under Section 2003(a)(1) of the American Rescue Plan (ARP), Public Law 117-2.
 This Fund Report applies to the student portion received under the Higher Education Emergency Relief Fund III (HEERF III) that is designated exclusively for emergency financial aid grants to students.